aldec/Reference-Design/vunit/aes-encryption/doc/Detailed_Example_Description.md

 ---
 **NOTE**

-There is a known issue in Active-HDL related to running examples on multiple threads, but a solution is available in the form of a readily available patch.
+There is a known issue in Active-HDL related to running examples on multiple threads, but a solution is available as an available patch.
 To apply this patch, follow steps described in the [Data Profiling with Active-HDL](#data-profiling-with-active-hdl).

 For more information about this problem, refer to [this issue](https://github.com/VUnit/vunit/issues/862).